stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

     saturdayPrice: £120-£140
     tagline: Luxury Room with Super-King Sized Bed and Free-Standing Copper Bath
 roomsExtra: |-
-  A discount of 15% is applied to rooms with single occupancy.\
+  A discount of 15% is applied to rooms with single occupancy

-  \
-  Extra single beds are charged at £30 including breakfast.
+  Extra single beds are charged at £30 including breakfast
 extraSections:
   - body: >-
       **Private Hire of the Guest House**